Sardinian beer is fabulous. To me, beer is the perfect pairing with pizza, but many love having beer with traditional Sardinian food, too.

 - Is Tap Water In Sardinia Safe To Drink?

-- Where To Find The Best Pizza In Cagliari
+- Best Pizza In Cagliari

-- 15 Incredible Restaurants In Cagliari
+- Best Restaurants In Cagliari

 - Where To Stop For A Coffee In Cagliari

-- The Most Delicious Sardinian Food: Everything You Must Try
+- Most Delicious Sardinian Food

 - How To Prepare Malloreddus Alla Campidanese (Gnocchetti Sardi)